Adult services and health

 Safeguarding adults procedure

-The Safeguarding Adults Procedure manual must be used where there is a concern, allegation or disclosure of abuse in relation to any adult who is a Liverpool resident or in receipt of services in Liverpool.
+The Liverpool Inter-Agency Safeguarding Policy and Procedure 2018 must be used where there is a concern, allegation or disclosure of abuse in relation to any adult who is a Liverpool resident or in receipt of services in Liverpool.

 - Liverpool Safeguarding Adults – multi agency hoarding protocol